 Status Overview

-Status Overview aims to show developer statuses based on the following two parameters;
+Status Overview aims to show contributor statuses based on the following two parameters;

 - Impact: The code impact after any code change is calculated with various variables.